 More tips on preventing road salt damage to your car

 What can you do to fight road salt car damage?
 There are a number of steps you can take to minimize road salt damage.
 Importantly, you need to follow the steps carefully and diligently.
 Try to do the following habitually:

 1) Wash your car as soon as possible after each snow or ice storm.
 At maximum every 10 days.

 2) Wash your car when temperatures reach 4°C or higher.

-3) Washing your car in daylight hours gives it a better chance of completely drying before temperatures drop at night time.
+3) Washing your car in daylight gives it a better chance of completely drying before temperatures drop at night.

 4) Open and close all the doors, hatch and trunk after washing your car, and lock and unlock doors multiple times.
 This should be done as soon as possible to prevent freezing shut.

 5) Avoid driving in deep snow – it packs against the bottom of the car.
 This can contribute to rusting and cause driving hazards.

 While all road salt damage to cars is not necessarily visible, the best way to ensure that a vehicle is and will continue to function properly is to have it checked by a professional before the winter season or whenever it is also due for an oil change.

 We can help you with that!
 Come to our repair shop in Hamilton!